vexide/website/src/content/docs/features.md

 # Feature Reference

-Here are all of each of vexide's optional features.
+Here are all of vexide's optional features.
 You can check which APIs each one enables in the [vexide API docs](https://docs.rs/vexide).

 ## Core Features